antiMatter0162/alternate-physics/README.md

 # alternate-physics

-Test for alternate laws of physics
+This is a hypothetical kinematics simulation employing fundamental laws of physics different from Newton's laws.